 - Which are published on the BRI official website

 - Projects that have direct Chinese participation at a consultant, owner, contractor and financer level or are of strategic interest located along a BRI Economic Corridor

 BRI Connect Report: An initiative in numbers

-Understand the risks and rewards behind China's BRI infrastructure projects with the latest edition of the BRI Connect report.
+Understand the impact of pandemics on China's BRI infrastructure projects with the latest edition of the BRI Connect report.
 Fill out the form to read on.